nodejs/node/doc/api/fs.md

 Any specified file descriptor has to have been opened for appending.

-_Note: Specified file descriptors will not be closed automatically._
+_Note: If a file descriptor is specified as the `file`, it will not be closed automatically._

 ## fs.appendFileSync(file, data[, options])
 <!-- YAML